CanOfSocks/holo-downloader/README.md

 It also incorperates Discord Webhooks for status monitoring.

-Please check out [Hoshinova](https://github.com/HoloArchivists/hoshinova) or [auto-ytarchive-raw](https://github.com/Spicadox/auto-ytarchive-raw/) for more advanced and customisable solutions, especially if you don't need a temporary folder and/or want only the video file.
+Please check out [Hoshinova](https://github.com/HoloArchivists/hoshinova) or [auto-ytarchive-raw](https://github.com/Spicadox/auto-ytarchive-raw/) for more advanced and/or customisable solutions, especially if you don't need a temporary folder and/or want only the video file.

 Requires [ytarchive](https://github.com/Kethsar/ytarchive) and [ffmpeg](https://ffmpeg.org/)